Kitchener family law lawyers with over 40 years of expertise in real estate, business and estate planning as part of the divorce process

 Our Kitchener family law lawyers have the benefit of experience in related areas of family law, and as a result can advise our clients on matters related to the divorce proceeding, such as the rearrangement of complex business holdings, variations to estate planning, and issues affecting real estate.

-For over 40 years, clients have trusted in our ability to explain their rights and obligations in a separation or a divorce.
-We are confident that you will appreciate our professional and personalized service.
-We invite you to browse our website and read the positive things others have to say about us.
+For over 40 years, clients have trusted in our ability to explain more than simply their legal rights and obligations in a separation or a divorce.
+We focus on sustainable collaboration that leads to creative solutions and consensual dispute resolution.
+There are few family law problems that we have not previously assisted clients in resolving.
+We are confident that you will appreciate our professionalism and personalized service.
 To benefit from our knowledge and experience with respect to real estate, business, and estate planning and their effect as part of your separation or divorce, please contact 519-884-0034 or send us an email.
 Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph and surrounding areas.
+We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.

 Connect with a lawyer in our firm with expertise in this area